caroso1222/angular2-shop/README.md

 * Filter products by categories, price range, availability, and more custom filters.
 * Add products to the shopping cart
 * See details and manage the shopping cart
 * You can also load your own data through the app.
 You'll see a red button with a *link* icon, click it and paste the URL.
-The JSON file must follow a specific format. [see example here](http://carlosroso.com/angular2-shop-json/)
+The JSON file must follow a specific format. [see example here](http://carlosroso.com/angular2-shop-json/). **IMPORTANT:** Make sure you set the appropriate `Access-Control-Allow-Methods` header on your JSON HTTP response.
 * **Pretty good looking UI and some fancy animations to improve UX**

 ##Installation